 Judo

 Judo is a famous Japanese fighting style.
 It teaches to use an opponent’s force against them.
-Judo practitioners use throws, pins, and submission holds14.
+Judo practitioners use throws, pins, and submission holds.
 It’s known for its smooth movements, perfect timing, and turning an opponent’s strength against them.

 Brazilian Jiu-Jitsu